 Understanding and comparing incorporation versus an LLC is incredibly important when determining the right business structure to maximize the likelihood for success.
-Our Firm can guide you through your incorporation or LLC formation, taking the time-consuming paperwork off your hands.
+Our firm can guide you through your incorporation or LLC formation, taking the time-consuming paperwork off your hands.
 We will discuss with you the advantages of incorporation, help you find and register a name, prepare and file your articles of organization, and provide you with a registered agent in Virginia.
-Though corporations and LLCs can both help protect personal assets from business debts and potential lawsuits or judgments made against a business entity, an LLC and an incorporated business offer a difference in benefits.
+Although corporations and LLCs can both help protect personal assets from business debts and potential lawsuits or judgments made against a business entity, an LLC and an incorporated business offer a difference in benefits.

 The limited liability company (LLC) is the most popular entity type for small businesses.
 An LLC combines the personal liability protections of a corporation with the tax flexibility of a partnership.
 The LLC offers many advantages, including:

 When looking at business types, many business owners choose to Form an LLC.
 An LLC is a good way to “wall off” your personal assets from your company’s liabilities, offering protection for your personal assets in the event of a judgment against your business.
 For this reason, it’s a better fit for many owners than sole proprietorship or a general partnership.

 An LLC also has certain tax advantages.
 The business itself is not responsible for taxes on its profits.
 Instead, the LLC’s owners, known as “members,” report their share of business profit and loss on their personal tax returns, similar to tax reporting for a general partnership.
 This is known as “pass-through” taxation.

 By forming a C Corporation, business owners create a separate legal structure that helps shield their personal assets from judgments against the company.
 C Corporations have a specific structure that includes shareholders, directors, and officers.
 The C Corporation is a time-tested business formation.
 It has many advantages, including: